Prairie Hills was looking to upgrade their network

-Prairie Hills Wireless signed up for a Mimosa Cloud account in late 2014, and relied heavily on the Mimosa design tool to start the planning process of replacing their old links.
-According to Kent, the design tool was extremely helpful to map out their entire network and to set site names, antenna size, radio type, link name, and to get an idea of what height is required to make each link work.
+Prairie Hills Wireless has used Mimosa Cloud management tools since 2014, and relied heavily on the Mimosa design tool to start the planning process of replacing their old links.
+According to Urwiller, the design tool was extremely helpful to map out their entire network and to set site names, antenna size, radio type, link name, and to get an idea of what height is required to make each link work.